grafana/k6-docs/src/data/markdown/docs/01 guides/06 Misc/02 IntelliSense.md

 ---
-title: "IntelliSense"
+title: 'IntelliSense'
-excerpt: ""
+excerpt: ''
 ---

 IntelliSense refers to code editing features like **intelligent code completion** and **quick access to documentation**.
 These features can significantly improve the developer experience and productivity when working on k6 scripts in your editor of choice.

 k6 has its [TypeScript Type Definition](https://www.npmjs.com/package/@types/k6) that you can configure with your editor to unlock code editing features.

 ## Visual Studio Code